-REQUIREMENTS: The standard undergraduate RESIDENCY REQUIREMENT remains in full effect for the 2013-2014 academic year.
-Housing registration applications will be entirely online for both Irving and current Rome campus students.
-Applications submitted during Housing Registration Week have priority over late submissions.
+REQUIREMENTS: The standard undergraduate RESIDENCY REQUIREMENT remains in full effect for the 2015-2016 academic year.
+Housing registration applications and contract submissions will be entirely online for both Irving and current Rome campus students.
+Applications and contracts submitted during Housing Registration Week have priority over late submissions after April 10th.

-Each undergraduate is expected to individually submit his or her own appropriate online
+Each currently enrolled undergraduate is expected to individually submit his or her

-form.
-Students will be able to request specific roommates and/or room types in the
+own application AND contract.
+Students will be able to request specific roommates and/or room types

-online application form during the Housing Registration Week process starting March
+in the online application form during the Housing Registration Week process starting

 are uncertain of their individual plans, or room type requests exceed availability.

-Continuing undergraduates who fall under the Residency Requirement for 2013-2014 but do NOT register for housing during Housing Registration Week will still be billed for housing and also risk placement in a residence hall other than 'The New Hall'.
+Continuing undergraduates who fall under the Residency Requirement for 2015-2016 but do NOT register for housing during Housing Registration Week will still be billed for campus housing.
 These students will be placed in "To Be Assigned" housing and charged standard room and board fees for the fall semester.
-Charges will be adjusted accordingly as students are assigned to a specific location in campus housing and select a meal plan.
+Charges will be adjusted accordingly as students submit contracts and are assigned to a specific location in campus housing.

-AVAILABILITY BY CLASS: All campus housing applications received during Housing Registration Week will be assigned in order of student classification and cumulative credit hours with Seniors having first selection priority; Juniors second and then Sophomores.
+AVAILABILITY BY CLASS: After confirmation of housing contract submissions, all campus housing applications received during Housing Registration Week will be processed in order of student classification and cumulative credit hours with Seniors having first selection priority; Juniors second and then Sophomores.
+Group applications are processed first.
 Complete group applications (rooms and apartments) will be awarded by the total number of cumulative credit hours for the entire group.
 Seniors who apply after Housing Registration Week will no longer have priority and will be placed on a 'wait' list along with other late applicants no longer under the mandatory University of Dallas residency requirement.

-The application form is designed so that everyone is required to complete the 'hall application' section but a separate section will also permit application to the campus apartments for those who wish to do so.
+The application form is designed so that everyone is required to complete the 'hall application' section but a separate section will also permit application to the campus apartments for those who qualify to do so by meeting the 60 credit hour minimum by the start of the fall.
+If you are uncertain of the number of your cumulative credit hours, that information is being sent by the Registrar to your on campus PO Box and is also available online via BannerWeb.
+Any perceived discrepancies should immediately be addressed with the Office of the Registrar.

 Applicants who will NOT be under the Residency Requirement as a senior or a junior over age 21 at the start of the fall, have the option in the 'hall application section' to indicate that a campus apartment is the only choice of campus housing.

-Each application for a campus apartment or a triple suite in The New Hall must be as part of a complete qualifying group with all names listed on each student application in order to verify mutual roommate requests.
+Each application for a campus apartment or a triple suite in West Hall must be as part of a complete qualifying group with all names listed on each student application in order to verify mutual roommate requests.
 Groups may be of mixed classifications.
+Mutually confirmed group requests submitted during the official housing registration period will be processed in order of official cumulative credit hours for the entire group.
+Groups with the highest number of cumulative credit hours are assigned first.
+When there is only one room (or apartment) type remaining to be assigned and more than one group with the same number of cumulative hours has applied, other determining factors such as group average GPA, application submission dates/times, current hours, etc. are then reviewed

 Upon successful submission of the application form you will see a confirmation message on your screen with additional instructions.